aliasgar-akil/Billing-System-using-CPP/README.md

 # Billing-System-using-CPP
-Designed an electronic Billing system using C++ which could potentially be implemented in supermarkets and stores.
+Designed an electronic billing system using C++ as my high school project.
 The overall system comprises of the administrator and the customer module.